-Within the time period set there, the policies are valid on the client and the user has access to encrypted files, even if there is no connection to u.trust LAN Crypt Cloud.
+Within the time period defined here the policy file is valid on the client and the user can access encrypted data, even if there is no connection to the location of the policy file.

-If the set policy validity period expires, u.trust LAN Crypt tries to connect to the u.trust LAN Crypt Cloud again and load the policies to update them.
-If this is not possible, the policies are unloaded.
-The user no longer has access to encrypted files.
+When the specified time period expires u.trust LAN Crypt tries to load the policy file from the network drive to update it again.
+If this is not possible, the policy file is unloaded.
+The user can no longer access encrypted data.